-Christopher Brellochs Adjunct Artist
+Christopher Brellochs Adjunct Artist in Music

 As a both a classical and jazz saxophonist Christopher Brellochs has performed extensively throughout New York City from venues like Birdland, the 55 Bar, and Smoke to prestigious Carnegie Hall.
 International performances and lectures have included the 2018 World Saxophone Congress, ”Gilded Age America: Caryl Florio and the Vanderbilts” (Zagreb, Croatia), Selmer Paris and Vandoren showrooms (Paris, France), and the 2015 World Saxophone Congress, “Aaron Copland’s Forgotten Score Re-emerges: The Chamber Version of QUIET CITY” (Strasbourg, France).